RachitBhargava99/SmartGrader/README.md

 However, this method does not search for any local variables.
 You may search for instance variables / static variables only using this feature.

+### Interface Finder
+This feature allows you to search for interface in the submitted files.

 ## How To Use
 ### Basic Setup
 The file must start with the following data: